xtools-at/cunt/README.md

 <img src="images/etherscan-write.png" align="center" />

 - Click "Connect to Web3" to unlock MetaMask
-- Click "Claim", and set the **Gas Limit** to at least 100k in MetaMask *(important! your transaction may fail otherwise, and burn your gas)*
+- Click "Claim", and set the **Gas limit** to at least 100k in MetaMask *(important! your transaction may fail otherwise, and burn your Gas)*

 ### 2. Send us some dust
 CUNT can also be minted for a small donation to the project.
 Send at least half a Finney ([= 0.0005 ETH][ccUnit], 10c @ 200 USD/ETH) to get some tokens in return.